Parents in receipt of working tax credits may be able to claim for their child's/children's attendance at breakfast club and/or after-school clubs.

 Mandeville offers support to families in five key areas:

 A breakfast club opens its doors at 7.50am every day to give children a great start to the school day combining fun and a healthy meal.
 Breakfast club costs £4.00 per day and there's no need to book (£2.00 for children eligible for Free School Meals).
-Spirals, our after school care provision operates from 3.15 to 6.15pm every day that school is open.
+Faces, our after school care provision operates from 3.15 to 6.15pm every day that school is open.
 Childcare costs start at £5 per hour with discounts for siblings.